Audit Exemption in Singapore

 Yes, you are still required to prepare and file your unaudited annual financial statements.
 Among other things, your company's annual financial statements are the main basis for calculating and preparing your corporate tax return.
 The only difference is that if your company is exempt from audit, you are not required to appoint an audit firm and get your accounts officially audited.

-My company qualifies as small company and therefore exempt from audit requirement.
+My company qualifies as a small company and therefore exempt from audit requirement.
 Can you handle the bookkeeping and tax filing for my business?

 A company incorporated before the changes in the Act can also avail the audit exemption if the company fulfils two out of the three qualifying criteria of a small company.
 Specifically, a company incorporated before July 1, 2015 can qualify as a small company if: